 BA, Sociology, Thomas Edison State University

-Megan oversees several initiatives for the OTL and Smith School including, the school's Assurance of Learning (AoL) initiative.
+Megan oversees the Smith School's Assurance of Learning (AoL) initiative.
 She specializes in project management, program evaluation and process improvement, with a niche for improving organizational effectiveness.
 Although Megan's strengths are in the details, she really has a passion for understanding how students learn and leveraging business strategies to optimize student success.
 When she's not working, she enjoys rescuing dogs, playing kickball, golfing, and watching football (Go Broncos!) with her husband, daughter, and two rescue mutts.

 MA, Instructional Systems Development, University of Maryland, Baltimore County